vtexdocs/dev-portal-content/docs/release-notes/2024-12-20-new-sponsored-count-parameter.md

 ### API extension users

-If you are using the [`ClientProductGallery`](https://developers.vtex.com/docs/guides/faststore/api-extensions-extending-queries-using-fragments#clientproductgalleryquery) fragment, after updating the store version to the latest one, you may encounter the following error:
+If you are using the [`ClientProductGallery`](https://developers.vtex.com/docs/guides/faststore/api-extensions-extending-queries-using-fragments#clientproductgalleryquery) fragment, you may encounter the following error after upgrading your FastStore version:

 ```bash
 [FAILED] GraphQL Document Validation failed with 1 errors;